-If you find yourself having persistent thoughts about alcohol after quitting or cutting back, you are not alone.
+Having persistent thoughts about alcohol after quitting or cutting back?
 Many people experience this once they give up the booze, or decide to drink less.
 But what can you do if thoughts about drinking keep interrupting your day?
 How can you stop thinking about alcohol?

 Why Am I Thinking About Alcohol All of the Time?